cemcen/Delynoi/README.md

 </ol>

 <h2>Usage example</h2>
-To generate a polygonal mesh in any desired domain, one needs to:
+To generate a polygonal mesh, one needs to:
 <ol>
-<li> List, in counter clockwise order, the points that define the domain and
+<li> List, in counterclockwise order, the points that define the domain and
 create the domain as a Region instance: <br>
 <pre><code>std::vector<Point> square_points = {Point(0,0), Point(10,0), Point(10,10), Point(0,10)};
 Region square(square_points);   </pre></code></li>
 <li> Include the required seed points on the domain, for which there are three alternatives:
 <ol>
-<li> Create the desired points as a list of Point instances, and call: <br>
+<li> Create the points as a list of Point instances, and call: <br>
 <pre><code>std::vector<Point> seeds = {Point(5,5)};
 square.addSeedPoints(seeds);
 </code></pre></li>